noMoreCLI/howToModel/README.md

 To tell CloudCenter to keep the application also in the case of a failure, we can add a single global parameter (can be visible to the enduser, but is not required to).
 On the "Global Parameter" tab we can add the parameter ==cliqrIgnoreAppFailuer=True==.
 ![Application Modeler](./images/CC7.png)

-During the development phase I encurage you to do this to see where things got wrong.
-While speaking of things going wrong, make sure your scripts do some sort of extensive logging - maybe as well based on a global parameter which is passed as an envrionment variable to your application stacks.
+During the development phase I encourage you to do this to see where things got wrong.
+While speaking of things going wrong, make sure your scripts do some sort of extensive logging - maybe as well based on a global parameter which is passed as an environment variable to your application stacks.
 But this is just an idea...

 Now let's build a skeleton of our app.
 Draging an Apache Webserver and a MySQL Database into the topology.
 Then draw an arrow from the web server to the database.
 This will tell Cloudcenter the correct dependency - the MySQL DB must be ready before we start the web service.

 With that - You're ready to hit the first deployment.

-### Step 3:Logging In, Check Version, Test first modifications
+### Step 3: Logging In, Check Version, Test first modifications
 CloudCenter makes it very easy to access your deployed machines regardless of their physical location.

 ![Application Modeler](./images/CC12.png)